 The expected proportion of assets under management of the Sub-Fund that could be subject to CFDs is equal to 20% of the Sub-Fund's Net Asset Value.
-The following types of assets may be subject to CFDs: listed shares.

 A majority of the gross revenues arising from contracts for difference will be returned to the Sub-Fund.
 Details of such amounts and on the counterparties arranging the transactions will be disclosed in the annual report of the Fund.